Banks trim risk but fail to raise provisions ahead of EU review

 But almost two thirds of the banks took lower charges for loan losses in the third quarter than a year earlier, and the 'coverage ratio' - what they set aside for losses relative to their stock of impaired loans - rose only marginally.

-John Paul Crutchley, head of European banks research at UBS, thought they would have increased provisions, drawing a parallel with the way U.S. banks position themselves and their balance sheets before the Federal Reserve's annual review, so the review won't unearth nasty surprises.
+John Paul Crutchley, co-head of European banking at UBS, thought they would have increased provisions, drawing a parallel with the way U.S. banks position themselves and their balance sheets before the Federal Reserve's annual review, so the review won't unearth nasty surprises.

 "It's probably because at the Q3 stage there was a complete unknown about how the ECB was going to conduct these asset quality reviews (in euro zone countries) and stress tests," London-based Crutchley added.